joyhaldar/largefileprocessor/README.md

 # largefileprocessor
-This is an assignment for the Data Engineer Position at Postman.
+This is a program to parallely process data to inrcrease speed.

   Steps to setup the docker image(I used GitBash on Windows to execute the below commands):